QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

                  2. Login with pressing button "Přihlásit se"
                  3. On the next screen press button "Zpráva přečtena", this navigates to the Main Page.
                  4. Type "liftago" to Edit box "Co pro Vás mám najít?" and press Search button on the right side
-                 5. Check the content of the first hit for the search, and validate the texts such as Info, Poznámka, Priloha, etc.
+                 5. Check the content of the first hit for the search, and validate existence of the texts such as Info, Poznámka, Priloha, etc.

 2. Automated Tests

     2.1  Automation of 1.1, for all the transaction entries

+    File : TransactionTest.feature

+    Note : the Transaction texts to test are all written in one in parameter "Texts", and will be processed in a loop in the code

 - Feature: Testing of Erste's website : transaction texts